Do you want to diversify your income? Do you want to reduce your carbon footprint? Are you looking to participate in Australia’s carbon market?

 If you are interested in participating in an auction, see more information on

 Participating in an auction.

 You can sell ACCUs to other purchasers including businesses and state governments through a fixed commercial agreement or on the spot market at the prevailing market price.

 Businesses or other purchasers looking to source ACCUs to offset their emissions or meet emission reduction targets can:

 Buying ACCUs for more information.

 If you're an investor or other business wanting to participate in carbon markets, find out more information about the markets and read our latest market reports.

 Quarterly Carbon Market Reports for more information.

-In addition to emissions stored or avoided and earning ACCUs, ERF projects can provide a range of other direct benefits, called co-benefits.
-Co-benefits can include environmental, economic, social and cultural benefits for farmers, businesses, landholders, Indigenous Australians and communities.
+In addition to reducing emissions and earning ACCUs, ACCU Scheme projects can provide a range of other direct benefits, called co-benefits.
+Co-benefits can include environmental, economic, social and cultural benefits for farmers, businesses, landholders, First Nations people and communities.

 Purchasing carbon ACCUs with co-benefits for more information.